Terms of Service

 12.2 Termination for convenience

-The Customer may terminate any Plan at any time by cancelling through the administrator portal or by emailing support@snapjobreports.com.
-Cancellation takes effect at the end of the current billing cycle.
-We may terminate or discontinue the Service for convenience on 60 days’ written notice, in which case we will refund prepaid Fees for the unused portion of the term.
+The Customer may cancel any Plan at any time under clause 5.4 and clause 5.6 (through the administrator portal or by emailing support@snapjobreports.com).
+We may terminate or discontinue the Service for our convenience on 60 days’ written notice, in which case we will refund prepaid Fees for the unused portion of the term on a pro-rata basis as described in clause 5.6.

 12.3 Termination for cause